codeface-io/CheatSheets/Z Shell Cheat Sheet.md

         2. Under "General" / "Basics" / "Title" make sure only "Session Name" is selected

-        3. Use the example scripts documented above or manually add this to ~/.zshrc:
+        3. Use the example scripts linked above or manually add this to ~/.zshrc:
             ```bash
             DISABLE_AUTO_TITLE="true"